 Breathing a sigh of relief, I slowed down and soon we reached the Manali Leh Highway.

 We reached Pang and checked into the same camp that we stayed at last week while on our way to Leh.
-This time there were a few other guests as well.
-A group of guys from Mizoram.
+This time there were a few other guests as well, a group of guys from Mizoram.

-Night sky as seen from Pang.
+The night sky from Pang.

-Considering that we had travelled long distances on bad roads in last couple of days, we decided to continue the trend and head straight to Manali from Pang.
+Considering that we had traveled long distances on bad roads in the last couple of days, we agreed to continue the trend and head straight to Manali from Pang.